quicwg/wg-materials/ietf102/minutes.md

 IETF QUIC applicability: application des and mapping designers on use of quic

-IETF QUIC manageability: application and netowrk admins on the implications of QUIC deployment for common management tasks
+IETF QUIC manageability: application and network admins on the implications of QUIC deployment for common management tasks

 applicability: basically no changes, just reved the draft to unexpire it.